 | Author’s data | presented in Ukrainian and English: left justification.
 The name, patronymic and surname are prescribed in full |

-The following information about the authors must be indicated:
+The following information about the authors (in Ukrainian and English) must be indicated:

 - structural divisions of the institution where authors work;